eishm721/CashFlow/README.md

 - REST - design and implement an API

 Set-Up:
+- Download latest versions of Node.js, NPM, MongoDB (recommended to use Homebrew)
-- Run npm install inside project folder in command line to initialize node modules
+- Run `npm install` inside project folder in command line to initialize node modules
+- Create a directory for your MongoDB database and run `mongod --dbpath=PATH_TO_YOUR_DB_DIRECTORY` in command line
 - Access page through localhost:1930